Michael Eriksson

 Side-note:

-These caretakers were not always the best gene providers (although their power certainly correlated with good genes), and it is quite possible that a woman chose a caretaker more for his ability to provide than for his genes—and she may very well have enjoyed other men with good genes on the side.
+These caretakers were not always the best gene providers (although their power certainly correlated with good genes), and it is quite possible that a woman chose a caretaker more for his ability to provide than for his genes—and she might very well have enjoyed other men with good genes on the side.
 The caretakers still had a strong reproductive advantage because they had regular sexual access, in turn, giving them a strong chance of fertilization.

 An interesting twist is that the chance of impregnation varies with the strength of a woman’s orgasm—which tends to be strong both during casual encounters and with men with a good gene match.
 By this indirect mean, it was possible for a woman to control the probabilities of impregnation with both the caretaker and the men on the side.